Dog Gut Health: How to Improve it in 5 Simple Steps

 Digestive enzymes are paramount in the digestion process.
 They help to break down food into absorbable nutrients and support the synergistic process of the digestive tract.

-Digestive enzymes can be found in supplements, or naturally in foods like pineapples, papaya, kefir, kiwifruit, ox bile, and pancreas.
+Digestive enzymes can be found in supplements like our Healthy Gut, or naturally in foods like pineapples, papaya, kefir, kiwifruit, ox bile, and pancreas.

 4. A Species-Appropriate Diet